EthanR168/QuackNet/README.md

 ### Skin Lesion Detector

-A convolutional neural network (CNN) based skin lesion classification model, trained using the HAM10000 dataset.
+A convolutional neural network (CNN) skin lesion classification model built with QuackNet, trained using the HAM10000 dataset.
 This model achieved 60.2% accuracy on a balanced validation set.

 You can explore the full project here:
 [Skin Lesion Detector Repository](https://github.com/SirQuackPng/skinLesionDetector)